greggigon/docker-hack-night/docs/6. clustering/README.md

 Concepts:

-- **Clusters**: Kubernetes (or k8s) builds clusters of resources on to which containers can be deployed
+- **Clusters**: Kubernetes (or k8s for short) builds clusters of resources on to which containers can be deployed
 - **Pods**: Co-located groups of Docker containers with shared volumes.
 The smallest deployable unit.
 Ephemeral.
 Pods are individually routable within a Kubernetes cluster, default Docker containers are not.
 Each Pod has its own IP address within the cluster, this also means that each pod has it's own range of ports (ie. every pod can bind to port 8000).
 See [Pods](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/pods.md) for more.
 - **Replication Controller**: manage the lifecycle of pods.
 They ensure that the required number of pods are always running.
 See [Replication Controllers](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/replication-controllers.md) for more.
 - **Services**: provide the mechanism by which different groups of Pods (with transient IPs) or external services can communicate with a set of Pods.
 Provides a single stable IP and port.
 Acts as a basic load-balancer.
 Implemented using iptables rules on each host.